amon80/fslscripts/README.md

 # Fsl scripts
 Some scripts written in python to easily generate the files needed by FSL program Randomise.
+Also some other utilities scripts are provided.

-Currently, to files for the following studies are provided:
+Currently, the following generation files are provided:
 - Two sample unpaired T Test.

-    python unpairedtwosamplegeneratorion.py <\# subjects in group1> <\#subjects in group2>
+	python unpairedtwosamplegeneratorion.py <# subjects in group1> <\#subjects in group2>
 - Two sample paired T Test.

-    python pairedtwosamplegeneration.py <\# subjects>
+	python pairedtwosamplegeneration.py <# subjects>
 - ANOVA: 1 factor 4 level.

-    python anova1factor4levelgeneration.py <\# subjects>
+	python anova1factor4levelgeneration.py <# subjects>

+Moreover, an addition script is provided to normalize the permutation vector files output by FSL with the option -N.

+	python normalizefslperm.py <FSL Permutation File Path>

 Python scripts work with both python 2 & 3.
-Shell script can be easily modified to use Neurodebian FSL instead of the regular one.
+The shell script "tovest.sh" can be easily modified to use Neurodebian FSL instead of the regular one.